How to become a substance misuse outreach worker

 You could do a level 1 or 2 award in substance misuse awareness or a level 3 certificate in tackling substance misuse.

 There are no set entry requirements for this route.

-You could do an early intervention practitioner higher apprenticeship.
+You could do a peer worker advanced apprenticeship or an early intervention practitioner higher apprenticeship.

 There are no set entry requirements but it may help you to get in if you have:

 - some GCSEs, usually including English and maths, or equivalent, for an intermediate apprenticeship